 Requesting Adjunct Positions

-- The department chair/program director should first discuss the need for an adjunct faculty member with the appropriate Dean.
-Adjunct faculty positions are authorized only if they are necessary to deliver the curriculum of the department/program to enable students to graduate in a timely fashion.
+- The department chair/program director should first discuss the need for an adjunct faculty member with their Dean.
+Adjunct faculty positions are authorized only if they are necessary to deliver the curriculum of the department/program so as to enable students to graduate in a timely fashion.

 - After discussion with the Dean, the chair/program director should identify the person to be hired as an adjunct instructor, ensuring that that individual is qualified and credentialed to teach courses for college credit.
 The chair/program director should request transcripts and a C.V. from the candidate to evaluate academic qualifications, unless these materials are already on file.

 - After the adjunct instructor is identified, the chair/program director should complete the Adjunct Request Form and submit it, along with transcripts and C.V., to the Dean for approval.

 - Academic Affairs will carry out a background check and then issue a formal contract to the adjunct instructor.